SIGN UP FOR 10% OFF OUR NEXT TRIP!

+No wonder there are Italy travel guides based strictly on finding the best views.
+Italy has some of the most gorgeous scenery around and you know it as soon as you see it.
 Even though I've lived there and spent literally years of my life in the country, I'll be honest, I never get tired of the eye candy in Italy.
 From picteuresque towns to grand villa and jawdropping cliffs to rolling hillsides, Italy brings it when it comes to beauty.
 But, if I had to choose, I'd say my favorite views on this trip were from the lakes as we'd jet from one shore to the other in search of adventure.

 We're going back to Italy a few times in 2018 so head to travel.saltandwind.com for all in the info!